-The Village Center public meeting rooms are intended for use by non-profit organizations holding public/open meetings or events.
+The Village Center public meeting rooms are intended for use by non-profit organizations, community and neighborhood groups and educational and cultural institutions holding public/open meetings or events.

 To reserve a room, please review the following policy first.
 Then, you may proceed to the reservation page by clicking Reserve Now at the bottom of this page.